 Ok, I know that’s fourteen and not fifteen, but I’m a rebel, what can I say?
 In truth, there are probably way more people I could recommend, but I’d say that’s a fairly good list to get you started.

 Thanks again to Abbie for my nomination and I hope you enjoy visiting the blogs of everyone I’ve mentioned.
+If you’re looking to learn more about blogging and are wondering where you can get started, check out this post on blogging communities to join to get you started.

 Who would you recommend for a recognition award?
 Tag your favourites in the comments so I can check them out!